expo/expo/docs/pages/modules/android-lifecycle-listeners.md

 </Tabs>

-`MyLibApplicationLifecycleListener` is an `ApplicationLifecycleListener` derived class that you can hook into the lifecycles.
-You can only override the methods you need.
+`MyLibApplicationLifecycleListener` is an `ApplicationLifecycleListener` derived class that can hook into the `Application` lifecycle callbacks.
+You should only override the methods you need.

 <Tabs tabs={["Kotlin", "Java"]}>